HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 The percent of pages using `loading="lazy"` has grown from 4.2% in 2020 to 17.8% by the time of our analysis.
 That's a whopping 423% growth!
 This rapid growth is extraordinary and is likely driven by two key elements: the ease with which it could be added to pages without cross-browser compatibility issues, and the frameworks or technologies powering these websites.
 In WordPress 5.5, <a hreflang="en" href="https://make.wordpress.org/core/2020/07/14/lazy-loading-images-in-5-5/">lazy-loading images became the default implementation</a>, supercharging the adoption rate of `loading="lazy"`, with WordPress sites now making up <a hreflang="en" href="https://web.dev/lcp-lazy-loading/">84%</a> of all pages which use native image lazy-loading.

-A <a hreflang="en" href="https://web.dev/lcp-lazy-loading/">study</a> on the load times for pages which use lazy-loading indicated that pages which use lazy-loading tend to have a worse LCP performance, possibly caused by overusing the lazy-loading attribute.
-This is increasingly significant on the LCP element, which shouldn't be lazy-loaded.
-If you are using `loading="lazy"`, you should check that the lazily-loaded images are below the fold and more critically, that the [LCP element is not lazy-loaded](./performance).
-More than 60% of all lazy-load images are actually within the initial viewport and shouldn't be lazy-loaded.

 {{ figure_markup(
   image="lazy-loaded-images.png",
   caption='Percent of `img` elements with `loading="lazy"` which are in the initial viewport.',